p-dimi/NLP-tookit/README.md

 # nlp_toolkit_public
+Requirements - in the toolkit folder, in the Requirements file.

 The public version of my NLP tooklit library

 This NLP toolkit library is intended to make use of Deep Learning NLP models easy.